What42Pizza/LooF/Documentation/Statements.md

 <br>

-## If Statements
+## General Control Flow

 - **if Condition**
   - If Condition is truthy, executes the next statement (otherwise skips it)
 - **if Condition, Invert**
   - If Condition is truthy xor Invert is truthy, executes the next statement (otherwise skips it)
 - **skip**
-  - Jumps execution to after the first 'end' statement it can find that is on the same code block level.
+  - Jumps execution to just after the first 'end' statement it can find that is on the same code block level.
 Errors if no suitable 'end' statement is found
 - **skip IsFunction**
-  - Jumps execution to after the first 'end' statement it can find that is on the same code block level.
+  - Jumps execution to just after the first 'end' statement it can find that is on the same code block level.
 If IsFunction is true, the matching 'end' statement will throw an error if executed to make sure you make the function return.
 Errors if no suitable 'end' statement is found
 - **end**
   - Effectively nop; only useful because of 'skip' statements
+- **skipTo LabelName**
+  - Jumps execution to just after the next label named LabelName
+- **skipToIf Condition, LabelName**
+  - If Condition is truthy, jumps execution to just after the next label named LabelName
+- **Label LabelName**
+  - Effectively nop; only useful because of 'skipTo' statements

 <br>